Locating living people

 The Immigration Museum regularly receives requests about locating living people and, although it can often be difficult, there are a number of resources that might help you to find them.

 For those that immigrated here in the mid-20th century, the first step would be to order their immigration records, which are held by the National Archives of Australia (NAA).
 This will give you information about their immigration and may give some indication of where they went when they arrived in Australia.
 These documents might then allow you to know where to search for further information in electoral rolls, public registries and other resources.

 The National Archives website has online indexes, which feature a percentage of records in their collection.
-A step by step guide to using these indexes and ordering documents can be found on our quick guide to passenger lists infosheet.
+A step-by-step guide to using these indexes and ordering documents can be found on our guide to finding passenger lists.

 Electoral rolls list all the names and addresses of registered voters within Australia.
 An electronic copy of the current electoral roll is available for public inspection at your local AEC office, but please note it is not permitted to copy, record or photograph any information from the electoral roll.